Skip to contents

 s_diag$key_warnings

-# "all clear" signal.
-Lines starting with "MnSq misfit:" name the
+# Look for: lines starting with "MnSq misfit:" name the element +

-# element + Infit / Outfit values that fell outside the
+# Infit / Outfit values outside the configured heuristic review band.

 s_diag$facets_chisq